 An Excessive Heat Warning is issued within 48 hours of longer-duration heat events of three days or more.
-The ambient air temperature will be at least 100°F (coastal) and 105°F (inland), or heat index more than 110°F for any period of time.
+The ambient air temperature will be at least 100°F (coastal) and 105°F (inland), or heat index as defined in appendix B, of more than 110°F for any period of time.
 (See the National Weather Service Chart below.)